 The bill also introduces new provisions allowing claimants to pursue ordinary negligence claims against the employer for independent acts of negligence, such as negligent maintenance or loading, without needing to establish the employee's negligence first.
 Furthermore, it allows for claims for exemplary damages related to the employer's conduct in the second phase of a bifurcated trial.
-Sections of the existing law are repealed to streamline these processes, and the changes will take effect on September 1, 2025, applying to actions commenced on or after that date or pending actions where the trial begins after the effective date.
+Sections of the existing law are repealed to streamline these processes, and the changes will apply to actions commenced on or after the effective date of the Act, which is set for September 1, 2025.

 House Committee Report: Civil Practice and Remedies Code 72.054 (Civil Practice and Remedies Code 72)